Director of CSB

 Bellini Life Sciences Building, Room 457

-Martin Schmeing is an Assistant Professor in the Department of Biochemistry and Associate Director of the CSB.
+Martin Schmeing is an Associate Professor in the Department of Biochemistry and Director of the CSB.
 His research program explores nonribosomal peptide synthetases (NRPSs), huge macromolecular machines that produce a vast variety of small molecules with diverse biological activity, including antibiotics, anti-virals, anti-cancers and immunosuppressants such as penicillin, gramicidin and cyclosporin.
-Dr. Schmeing uses structural and biochemical techniques to expand our understanding of how NRPS synthesize their bio-active products.
+Dr. Schmeing uses structural and biochemical techniques to expand our understanding of how NRPS synthesize their bioactive products.
 He addresses topics ranging from the precise chemical mechanisms NRPSs use to link together building blocks and to release product, to the architecture and huge conformational changes required by NRPSs to processively synthesize important compounds.
 Full understanding of NRPSs will allow them to be bioengineered to create novel therapeutics and green chemicals.

 Albert M. Berghuis

-Research interest: antibiotic resistance; drug development; enzyme mechanism; protein-drug interactions; protein engineering; structure-based drug design
+Research interest: antibiotic resistance, drug development, enzyme mechanism, protein-drug interactions, protein engineering, structure-based drug design

-Bellini Life Sciences Complex, Rm.
-273
+Bellini Life Sciences Building, Room 273

-Research interest: cytoskeleton; microtubule; mitosis; neurons; cancer therapy; microtubule-associated protein; single molecule biophysics; cryo-electron microscopy
+Research interest: cytoskeleton, microtubule, mitosis, neurons, cancer therapy, microtubule-associated protein, single molecule biophysics, cryo-electron microscopy

 Cells of the human body adopt a range of shapes, from the pancake-flat skin cells of the inner cheek to the tree-like neurons of the hippocampus.
 How does a cell become a tree and not a pancake?
 The shape of a cell is determine by an underlying cellular skeleton, or cytoskeleton, just as the shape of a vertebrate’s body is determined by its bones.
 The Brouhard lab studies the “bones” of the cytoskeleton, polymers known as microtubules — how they are formed and how their formation changes a cell’s behavior.
 Cells can build an amazing variety of structures from microtubules, structures notable for their range of shapes, their ability to respond to stimulus, and their motility.
-Our scientific interests are in the biophysical mechanisms by which cells engineer these large-scale structures—in other words, the physical basis of cell shape and organization.
-Microtubules are prominent drug targets in cancer therapy and their misregulation underlies many brain diseases.
-The Brouhard lab uses biophysics, cell biology, and biochemistry to perform basic health science research that is oriented toward understanding and treating these diseases.
+The lab’s scientific interests are in the biophysical mechanisms by which cells engineer these large-scale structures—in other words, the physical basis of cell shape and organization.
+Microtubules are prominent drug targets in cancer therapy, and their misregulation underlies many brain diseases.
+The Brouhard lab uses biophysics, cell biology, and biochemistry to perform basic health science research oriented toward understanding and treating these diseases.

 Khanh Huy Bui

-Research interest: Cilia, cytoskeleton, macromolecular complex, cryo-electron microscopy, cryo-electron tomography, correlative light-electron microscopy
+Research interest: cilia, cytoskeleton, macromolecular complex, cryo-electron microscopy, cryo-electron tomography, correlative light-electron microscopy

 Allen J Ehrlicher